Jerry-zpl/Jerry-zpl.github.io/education.md

 ---

 ### University of California, Berkeley                            08/2021~Present
-**MEng** in Transportation Engineering
+**MEng** in Transportation Engineering\
-➢ Department: Civil and Environmental Engineering
+➢Department: Civil and Environmental Engineering

 ### Harbin Institute of Technology, CHINA                         08/2017~07/2021
-**Bachelor of Engineering** in Transportation Equipment and Control Engineering ➢ School: Transportation Science and Engineering
+**Bachelor of Engineering** in Transportation Equipment and Control Engineering\
+➢ School: Transportation Science and Engineering\
-➢ Department: Traffic Information and Control Engineering ➢ Rank: Top of the department
+➢ Department: Traffic Information and Control Engineering\
+➢ Rank: Top of the department\
-➢ GPA: 88.51/100
+➢ GPA: 88.51/100\
-**Bachelor of Management** minor in Big Data Management and Application ➢ School: Management
+**Bachelor of Management** minor in Big Data Management and Application\
+➢ School: Management\
-➢ Department: Management Science and Engineering
+➢ Department: Management Science and Engineering\
-➢ GPA: 87.36/100
+➢ GPA: 87.36/100\

 ### Far Eastern Federal University, RUSSIA                        07/2018~08/2018
-➢ Exchange student in International Relations Department
+➢ Exchange student in International Relations Department\